All Episodes

 They may not make enough money to be able to provide for themselves.

-to the benefit of government and business at the same time, to the detriment of others, because this is these are purely unskilled, low-educated, and thus very Low wage people that are going to be comprising this workforce.
+And that is the association of major big business with government to the benefit of government and business at the same time, to the detriment of others, because these are purely unskilled, low-educated, and thus very low-wage people that are going to be comprising this workforce.

-But they're figuring the low information voters are going to eat this right up.
+But they're figuring the low-information voters are going to eat this right up.

-It's a government agency to say so CBO.
+It's a government agency that says CBO.

-Now there are other elements of the CBO report that just blow all of what I just told you that's in the Reuters story to smithereens, and I will share those when we get back.
+Now, there are other elements of the CBO report that just blow all of what I just told you that's in the Reuters story to smithereens, and I will share those when we get back.

 It's all there.